|

 The URL method may be more popular with users due to immediate confirmation of unsubscription.Select users may dislike being sent to a web page for unsubscription.

-You can create customized unsubscribe processes.Is more complicated to create, as compared to the mailto method.
+You can create customized unsubscribe processes.It’s more complicated to create, as compared to the mailto method.

 Pros and Cons of using the URL method in list-unsubscribe headers